harisont/harisont.github.io/other.md

 ---
-title: Other interests
+title: More
 layout: base
 ---

 ## Photography
 I have been passionate about photography since age 8.
-In the last few years, my focus has switched from individual shots to small projects, resulting in:
+In the last few years, my focus has switched from individual shots to small projects, such as:

 - [__Postcards from Gothenburg__](https://harisont.github.io/postcards-from-gothenburg/), a project for a summer course at the University of Gothenburg and luckily also the only website I've ever had to write from scratch
 - [__@unottica__](https://www.instagram.com/unottica/), an abandoned attempt to find consistent a personal style